A-MAK15/100-Days-Of-Python-Code/README.md

 ## Day 16
 This day focused on developing the coffee machine utilizing the Object Oriented Programming.
 The program was recreated with less code to take care of.

+## Day 17
+This day focused on developing a quiz app through the utilization of OOP